 Banking in South Africa is as easily done as in many developed countries overseas.
 To get an overview of the products and interests these banks offer please refer to their websites.
 For a more personal information arrange a meeting with a private banker who will get you the basics of banking with this financial institution.

 The biggest banking institutions which offer a vast array of financial services in South Africa are:

 On all of these South Africa banking sites there are also branch locators to find a branch for convenient banking near you.

 Often you will be able to make online transfers and get recharge vouchers for your hand phone as well at the banking machines.
-Please be careful, as you should be anywhere else in the world, when drawing money or making transactions with your card.
+Please use caution and be aware of your environment, as you should be anywhere else in the world, when drawing money or making transactions with your card at an ATM/bankomat.

 The local Bancomats or ATMs take credit cards issued by overseas banks as long as they are supported by VISA or MasterCard, American Express, Diners, VISA-Electron or Maestro Cards.

 Be aware of the transaction charges and fluctuating exchange rates in foreign currency.